 Dianne Cook is a Professor of Statistics in Econometrics and Business Statistics at Monash University in Melbourne, Australia.
-She has a PhD in Statistics from Rutgers University.
-Her research focuses on statistical graphics, which involves interactive visualisation of high-dimensional data, and statistical inference for data visualisation.
-In her role at Monash University she regularly teaches courses on machine learning and data analysis, and she has conducted workshops on data visualisation.
+She holds a PhD in Statistics from Rutgers University.
+Her research focuses on statistical graphics, with an emphasis on interactive visualisation of high-dimensional data and statistical inference for data visualisation.
+At Monash, she teaches courses in machine learning and data analysis, and for the broader community leads workshops on data visualisation, reproducible research, and open source software.

-Di is a Fellow of the American Statistical Association, past editor of the Journal of Computational and Graphical Statistics, and The R Journal, Member of the R Foundation, and elected member of the International Statistical Institute, and author of numerous R packages.
-She is active in R Ladies Melbourne, the Statistical Computing and Visualisation Section of the Statistical Society of Australia, and the Graphics and Computing Sections of the American Statistical Association.
+Di is a Fellow of the American Statistical Association, elected member of the International Statistical Institute, and a Board Member of the R Foundation.
+She is a past editor of the Journal of Computational and Graphical Statistics, and The R Journal, and author of numerous R packages.
+She is actively involved in R Ladies Melbourne, the Statistical Computing and Visualisation Section of the Statistical Society of Australia, and the Graphics and Computing Sections of the American Statistical Association.

 In 2015, Di moved home to Australia after many years at Iowa State University.
 This allowed her to be close to family.
 As part of the move, she accepted emeritus status in order to continue supervising current students.
 She is far from retired, though, as you will see from publications, software, talks and student graduations.